ryan-roemer/thorax-docs/src/content/api.md

 ### isPopulated *model.isPopulated()*

-Used by `setModel` to determine wether or not to fetch the model.
+Used by `setModel` to determine whether or not to fetch the model.
 The default implementation checks to see if any keys that are not `id` and are not default values have been set.

 ## Thorax.Collection

-Enhances `Backbone.Collection` with the concept of wether or not the collection is populated and wether or not it should be automatically fetched.
+Enhances `Backbone.Collection` with the concept of whether or not the collection is populated and whether or not it should be automatically fetched.
 Note that when passing a collection to `view.setCollection` it must be an instance of `Thorax.Collection` and not `Backbone.Collection`.

 ### isEmpty *collection.isEmpty()*

-Used by the `empty` helper and the `emptyTemplate` and `emptyItem` options of a `CollectionView` to check wether a collection is empty.
+Used by the `empty` helper and the `emptyTemplate` and `emptyItem` options of a `CollectionView` to check whether a collection is empty.
 A collection is only treated as empty if it `isPopulated` and zero length.

 ### isPopulated *collection.isPopulated()*

-Used by `setCollection` to determine wether or not to fetch the collection.
+Used by `setCollection` to determine whether or not to fetch the collection.

 ## Thorax.CollectionView

-A class that renders an `itemTemplate` or `itemView` for each item in a `collection` passed to it in it's constructor, or via `setCollection`.
+A class that renders an `itemTemplate` or `itemView` for each item in a `collection` passed to it in its constructor, or via `setCollection`.
 The view will automatically update when items are added, removed or changed.

 The `collection` helper will automatically create and embed a `CollectionView` instance for you.
 If programatic access to the view's methods are needed (for instance calling `appendItem` or specifying an `itemFilter`) it's best to create a `CollectionView` directly and embed it with the `view` helper as you would any other view.